Europe Surpasses North America as the Largest Smart Gas Meter Market

 Thanks to ongoing smart gas rollouts in France, Italy, the United Kingdom and the Netherlands, the EMEA region is now the key regional smart gas meter market ahead of North America, which will also be surpassed by the Asia-Pacific market, not including China, by 2018.

-The Global Smart Gas Meters Market analysis is part of Frost & Sullivan’s Power Generation Growth Partnership Service (GPS) programme, which includes insights on smart grids and smart metering, generator sets, microgrids, renewable energy, gas and steam turbines, industrial generators, small-scale GTL, and gases to liquid.
+The Global Smart Gas Meters Market analysis is part of Frost & Sullivan’s Power Generation Growth Partnership Service (GPS) programme, which includes insights on smart grids and smart metering, electric generator sets, microgrids, renewable energy, gas and steam turbines, industrial generators, small-scale GTL, and gases to liquid.

 “The passing of favourable legislation such as the Third Energy Package of the European Union provided substantial impetus to the growth of advanced metering solutions,” said Energy & Environment Consultant Maximilian-Eckart Wernicke.
 “Without nationwide mandates, gas utilities would have overlooked the residential segment and offered smart gas meters only to industrial and commercial customers with annual consumption of more than 1,500,000 kWh.”